Alberta Farm Stream

-- Attend an in-person interview with a Government of Alberta representative who determines the applicant's eligibility under the AINP.
+- Attend an in-person interview with a Government of Alberta representative who determines your eligibility under the AAIP.

-Who is not eligible to apply to the AINP Self-Employed Farmer Stream
+Who is not eligible to apply to the AAIP Farm Stream

-Candidates are not eligible to apply if they are:
+You are not eligible to apply if you are a:

-- Refugee claimants, or individuals involved in a federal appeal or removal process;
+- Refugee claimants, or if you are involved in a federal appeal or removal process;

-- Temporary Foreign Workers working and residing in a province other than Alberta; and
+- Temporary Foreign Worker, working and residing in a province other than Alberta; and

-- International students studying in Canada, including students doing co-op work placements or internships as part of their study program.
+- International student studying in Canada, including if you are doing a co-op work placement or internship as part of you study program.